ajsb85/player.hoti/readme.txt

 = Updating =
 When updating to 2.0, if you're experiencing issues, deactivate and reactivate the plugin from the plugin page.
 This is due to switching to the Settings API.
 Sorry for the inconvenient.

 Just follow the usual procedure.
-Log on to your wordpress, go to plugin -> add new -> search 'Soundcloud is Gold' -> click install
+Log on to your wordpress, go to plugin -> add new -> search 'Hotï Player' -> click install